Brunnerne/ctfpilot-discord-bot/README.md

 > [!CAUTION]
 >
 > This Discord bot is still in pre-release alpha stage, and is actively being worked on to make it stable.
-> This means, that the bot may act in unexpected ways, and not be secure.
+> This means that the bot may act in unexpected ways, and not be secure.
 >
 > **USE AT YOUR OWN RISK.**